sadhubby/lscs-40th/content/Documentations and Logistics Manual.md

 VP FIN > EVP of Committee's Division > EVP-Ops for endorsement > Faculty Adviser (should it be needed,

 **i.e., no Blanket of Approval, event got SAS'd 7 days after what was in Blanket of Approval**).

+Here is an example of the signing process via email [[Email Process]]

 ---